ArielVivian/ArielVivian/README.md

 ### Hello i am ariel!! 👋

-Web Developer
 Hello!
-I'm Juan Ariel Vivian, a passionate web developer with over 4 years of experience in the industry.
+I'm a passionate web developer with over 4 years of experience in the industry.
 I specialize in the following technologies:

 JavaScript: As one of my strengths, I enjoy creating interactive and dynamic client-side experiences using frameworks like Vue.js, Angular, and some React.
 PHP: I have extensive experience in developing robust and scalable web applications using PHP in conjunction with frameworks such as Laravel.